ruocwang/ruocwang.github.io/index.md

 ## Outreach
 - **[ARC Group]** ARC (AIGC Research Collaboration) is a collective of multiple laboratories dedicated to exploring key areas in multimodal foundational agents (LLMs, MLLMs, Diffusion Models, etc.).
-The team aims at pushing the boundary of SOTA academic research, and eventually commercialize the results. **Since established in Aug 2023, we have expanded to 9 researchers.
-We have achieved a project success rate of 100%, with 3 papers under review and 2 projects in wrapup stage.** For more information on our principles and how to apply, please refer to [here](https://docs.google.com/presentation/d/1PtRwK6KuqNhExz_ouiu1UDva5Fw6R7PuvrxsVCzSA9U/edit?usp=sharing).
+The team aims at pushing the boundary of SOTA academic research, and eventually commercialize the results. **Since established in Aug 2023, we have expanded to 15 researchers.** For more information on our principles and how to apply, please refer to [here](https://docs.google.com/presentation/d/1PtRwK6KuqNhExz_ouiu1UDva5Fw6R7PuvrxsVCzSA9U/edit?usp=sharing).

 - **[VC/Startups]** I've been interviewing for VC positions.
 If you are in VC/Startup business and for any reason is looking for people with domain knowledge in A.I., I'd be delighted to have a chat with you.